jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * Discontinue Bose Soundsport Headphones.

 #### Marketing Team
-* Refine seasonal marketing strategies for the back-to-school season and holidays.
+* Refine **seasonal marketing strategies** for the back-to-school season and holidays.
-* Target APAC customers for high-ticket products.
+* Target **APAC customers for high-ticket products**.
-* Plan personalized promotions for product upgrades targeting customers who purchased gaming monitors and laptops in our first year, 2018.
+* Plan **personalized promotions for product upgrades** targeting customers who purchased gaming monitors and laptops in our first year, 2018.
-* Launch a referral program to capitalize on our expanded customer base to acquire new customers.
+* Launch a **referral program** to capitalize on our expanded customer base to acquire new customers.
-* Map our customer journey to further understand their experience, pain points, and motivations behind their decisions by
+* **Map our customer journey** to further understand their experience, pain points, and motivations behind their decisions by
   * Surveying customers after their purchase or people who didn't buy, and/or
   * Using data on visitor & customer website/app behavior and marketing email behavior.
-* Further analyze our marketing channel performance to determine its impact on leads, registrations, and customer acquisition.
+* Further **analyze our marketing channel performance** to determine its impact on leads, registrations, and customer acquisition.
-* Develop tailored promotions for registered but disengaged users based on the fact that:
+* Develop tailored **promotions for registered but disengaged users** based on the fact that:
   * Only 13% of customers who created accounts made a purchase within one month, and 70% made a purchase within one to three months.
   * 269 registered users hadn't yet made any purchase.<br />
   <br />